 Former Members Steve Kuykendall (R-CA) and Nick Lampson (D-TX), in celebration of Constitution week, participated in two public events: first an open forum, where they discussed constitutional issues initially raised by a facilitator before taking questions from the audience; and later that day a panel discussion on the importance of public service and how students and other community members can get involved.
 Joining the former Members were Purdue faculty and local politicians.

 February 21, 2013

-Former Members Robert Weygand (D-RI) and Bob McEwen (R-OH) participated in a public roundtable luncheon “Gridlock in Congress: Can Washington Tackle Today’s Pressing Issues?”, co-sponsored by Blue Cross Blue Shield, The Rappaport Center for Law and Public Service, The Moakley Archive and Institute, The Government Department at Suffolk University.
+Former Members Robert Weygand (D-RI) and Bob McEwen (R-OH) participated in a public roundtable luncheon “Gridlock in Congress: Can Washington Tackle Today’s Pressing Issues?” co-sponsored by Blue Cross Blue Shield, The Rappaport Center for Law and Public Service, The Moakley Archive and Institute, and The Government Department at Suffolk University.

 (Palm Beach, FL)

 Former Members Dennis Hertel (D-MI) and Robert Walker (R-PA) participated in a public forum “Congress and Gridlock”, that was co-sponsored by the Northern Palm Beach County Chamber of Commerce.